 Alan Anderson is currently a Professor Emeritus of Sociology at the University of Saskatchewan, as well as a Research Fellow in Ethnic and Indigenous Studies in the Department of Political Studies, a Research Associate of the Community-University Institute for Social Research, and an Associate Member of the Johnson-Shoyama Graduate School of Public Policy.
 He chaired the International Studies Program for many years.
-Alan is also a board member of Canadian Studies in Population, and works with the Australian Housing and Urban Research Institute assessing research projects in Indigenous housing—one of his main research interests.
-He was a Research Director of the Bridges and Foundations Project on Urban Aboriginal Housing, a CURA project funded primarily by SSHRC and CMHC.
-His edited book based on that project, Home in the City: Urban Aboriginal Housing and Living Conditions, will be published by the University of Toronto Press this year.
+One of his main research interests has been Indigenous housing: he recently prepared a report evaluating the market housing initiative of Aboriginal Affairs and Northern Development Canada; he has also been an Honourary Associate Member of the National Aboriginal Housing Association, and continues to work with the Australian Housing and Urban Research Institute.
+He was a Research Director of the Bridges and Foundations Project on Urban Aboriginal Housing, a Community-University Research Alliances (CURA) project funded primarily by SSHRC and CMHC.
+His edited book based on that project, Home in the City: Urban Aboriginal Housing and Living Conditions, was published by the University of Toronto Press in August 2013.
 Interestingly, he has also inherited an interest in the North: his grandfather commanded northern expeditions which charted the Northwest Passage from Labrador to Hudson Bay, and later headed the Canadian Hydrographic Service.
 Alan continues to enjoy cross-country skiing, long-distance running, and mountain hiking.

 Mary Jeanne (M.J.)
 Barrett